stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 The properties are based on ODRL Permission class but do not respect the entire ODRL model.

 The following properties are used:
-- "id" : a unique identifier of the permission (should be a URI)
+- `id`: a unique identifier of the permission (should be a URI)
-- "type" : should always be "Permission"
+- `type`: should always be "Permission"
-- "target" :
+- `target`:
-  - "id" :
+  - `id`:
-    - an id of an existing entity
+    - id of an existing entity
     - the permission gives right to the entity with the specified id
-    - can only be specified if types and scopes are null
+    - can only be specified if `types` and `scopes` are null
-  - "types" :
+  - `types`:
     - a type or a list of types
     - the permission gives right to entities having at least one of specified types.
     - if null the permission is considered to be for every types
-    - can only be specified if id is null
+    - can only be specified if `id` is null
-  - "scopes" :
+  - `scopes`:
     - a scope or a list of scopes
     - the permission gives right to entities having at least one of specified scopes.
     - if null the permission is considered to be for every scopes
-    - you can specify '@none' to target the entities with no scope
+    - you can specify `@none` to target the entities with no scope
-    - can only be specified if id is null
+    - can only be specified if `id` is null
-- "assignee" : id of the subject (group or user) getting the permission.
-If null the permission is considered to be for everyone
+- `assignee`: id of the subject (group or user) getting the permission
+    - if null the permission is considered to be for everyone
-- "assigner" : id of the creator
+- `assigner`: id of the creator
-- "action"   : can be "read", "write", "admin" and "own" ("own" is created by the broker at entity creation, you can't add, modify or delete "own" permissions)
+- `action`: can be "read", "write", "admin" and "own" ("own" is created by the broker at entity creation, it is not possible to add, modify or delete "own" permissions)

 A permission targeting types and scopes gives right to entities having a matching type **AND** a matching scope

-To avoid security issues and keep computing time low, you can’t combine multiple permissions.
+To avoid security issues and keep computing time low, it is not possible to combine multiple permissions.
 For example, if you gain admin rights on type `A` and `B` from different permission, you can't create or see permission on type `[A,B]`

 ### Permission provision

-To be able to create, update or delete a permission you need to be administrator of the target of the permission.
+To be able to create, update or delete a permission, an user must be administrator of the target of the permission.

 #### Special business rules

-- modifying or creating a permission with the "own" action is forbidden
+- Modifying or creating a permission with the "own" action is forbidden
-- assigning the "admin" action to everyone is forbidden (ie: assignee = null)
+- Assigning the "admin" action to everyone is forbidden (ie: assignee = null)
-- creating a permission with the same assignee and target as an existing permission result in a conflict
+- Creating a permission with the same assignee and target as an existing permission result in a conflict

 #### Create a permission